xfrocks/bdApi/docs/api.markdown

  * `user_dob_month` (_optional_): new date of birth (month) of the user.
  * `user_dob_year` (_optional_): new date of birth (year) of the user.

- * `user_fields` (_optional_): array of values for user fields.
+ * `fields` (_optional_): array of values for user fields.
 If the field is not of choice type, the value should be a string.
 If the field is single choice, the value should be a key of the choice.
 If the field is multiple choice, the value should be an array of keys.
-Since forum-2015100703.
+Since forum-2017040402.

 Required scopes: